UofABioinformaticsHub/Intro-NGS-Sept-2017/notes/variant_calling.md

 ## Interpreting VCF

-Ok lets have a look at our VCF file.
-The first part of the file is called the header and it contains all information about the reference sequence, the command that was run, and an explanation of every bit of information thats contained within the *FORMAT* and *INFO* fields of each called variant.
+Ok, lets have a look at our VCF file.
+The first part of the file is called the header and it contains all information about the reference sequence, the command that was run, and an explanation of every bit of information that's contained within the *FORMAT* and *INFO* fields of each called variant.
 These lines are denoted by two hash symbols at the beginning of the line ("\#\#").
 The last line before the start of the variant calls is different to most of the header, as it has one \# and contains the column names for the rest of the file.
 Because we did not specify a name for this sample, the genotype field (the last field of the column line) says "unknown".

 ```
 ##fileformat=VCFv4.2